danielrcollins1/OED-Expanded/OED-Expanded.md

   13+     (+100,000)   (+1)    (+2/3)   Spells: Alternate +1 spells of levels 1-3, then +1 spells of levels 4-6
   ------- ------------ ------- -------- -------------------------------------------------------------------------

-**Turn Undead: ** A Cleric may brandish their Holy Symbol in order repel the Undead.
+**Turn Undead**: A Cleric may brandish their Holy Symbol in order repel the Undead.
 When doing so, the player rolls 1d6 + (Cleric Level -- 5), with the result being the highest Hit Die of Undead affected.
 Up to 2d6 such creatures are affected (lowest Hit Die first).
 If the Cleric's